Neo-Nazi murders, film confession shock Germany

-"We must assume that this is right-wing extremism in the worst form, and it is shaming that such a thing can happen in our country," she told German television.

 The revelations, which have caused shock and outrage across Germany, began after police found the bodies of two men, Uwe Mundlos and Uwe Boehnhardt, both with far-right links, in a mobile home in Eisenach last week.
-Police believe they killed themselves after a botched bank robbery.
+Police believe they committed suicide after a botched bank robbery.

 Shortly after the discovery investigators searched a burnt-out house in Zwickau, used by the men and one woman, "Beate Z," who later handed herself in to police.
 There they found guns used in the murder of the policewoman and of the nine vendors, eight of whom were of Turkish background and the other a Greek.